russellgordon/ics4u-s1-2024-25/content/source-ics4u/shared/Recaps/Logic and Calculations.md

 > [!TIP]
 >
-> As much as is needed, take time with your partner to try out the examples provided at the links above in an Xcode Playground.
+> Take some time with your partner to try out the examples provided at the links above in an Xcode Playground.
+>
+> This is especially recommended if it's been a while since you have done much programming.

 ## Exercise